vefthroun/V21/Synidaemi/halloheimur.md

 # Create app, that hosts the application.
 Don't worry about that __name__ object, it's just a convention.
 app = Flask(__name__)

-# route that calls a Python function.
-A route maps what you type in the browser (the url) to a Python function.
+# route() maps what you type in the browser (the url) to a Python function.
+# @app.route() (@ er decorator í python) bindur fallið index() við URL.
+# Whenever a browser requests a URL, the associated function is called and the return value is sent back to the browser
 @app.route('/')
 def index():
     # fallið skilar hér streng sem er sendur til biðlara (e. client) í vafra.